Job outlooks for Geological and mineral technologists and technicians

 - Not many positions will become available due to retirements.

-Here are some key facts about Geological and mineral technologists and technicians in the Regina - Moose Mountain region:
+Here are some key facts about geological and mineral technologists and technicians in the Regina - Moose Mountain region:

 - Approximately 110 people worked in this occupation in May 2021.